rstephenrrtx/sample-room-java/README.md

 #### Local testing
 I am fortunate to have a separate server available to stand up my own Game On server following these instructions:  https://book.gameontext.org/walkthroughs/local-docker.html
 I would register my room server to the Game On server to verify some formatting prior to pushing the more polished product to the Game On site.
 If you are able to do this I encourage it - it's a real time-saver.
 It is possible to stand up Game On on your development server...but you may run into some port conflicts.
 (Avoid these by assigning your Liberty server to a port *other* than 9080.
 Update the *./target/wlp/usr/servers/gojava-room/server.xml*)

 *Note:*  I have some other minor/cosmetic additions in `/src/main/java/org/gameontext/sample/RoomDescription.java`...those will remain undocumented here (but you can see them in the code).

+> **Important Note:**

+> Before you can build and test your version of this code, you will need to

+> 1 Create your own Weather Data Service

+> 2 Supply your own uid/password credentials (or you will receive a 401 Unauthorized error)

+> 3 Use the above Modified Build Steps to build your room `

 ---
 ## Walk-Through